webdesigns23/flask-iam-putting-it-all-together-technical-lesson/README.md

 # routes
 ```

 Here we created a list of routes that should not be protected.
-Then we chack if the current route
+Then we check if the current route
 is not in that list and the user is not authenticated, then we return a 401.

 #### Step 13: Verify and Refine your Code